lozzahax/lozzax-docs-gitbook/using-the-oxen-blockchain/oxen-wallet-guides/cli-wallet-commands.md

 TX Proofs are used to generate a signature file proving that you generated a TXID, with the option to sign the spend proof with a key.
 TX proofs work similar to Reserve Proof’s and Spend Proofs however they show more detailed information.

-For example let’s imagine you have bought a car from a dealership with $OXEN and have sent 1000 $OXEN to the seller.
-Unfortunately the dealer does not know which transaction is yours as he has received 5 transactions of 1000 $OXEN in the same block for 5 different cars.
+For example let’s imagine you have bought a car from a dealership with $LOZZAX and have sent 1000 $LOZZAX to the seller.
+Unfortunately the dealer does not know which transaction is yours as he has received 5 transactions of 1000 $LOZZAX in the same block for 5 different cars.
 He knows the txid’s but wants you to prove that you have generate one of the txid’s in his list.
 Luckily we can prove we generated the txid by using the get\_tx\_proof command.

 #### 7.1 Generate Spend Proof